 Not fit for purpose?

-The five grounds or reasons for applying for a divorce (or making a divorce petition, as it is known), under the Matrimonial Causes Act 1973, are: adultery, unreasonable behaviour, desertion, separation for more than 2 years (with the consent of the other partner) and separation for at least 5 years.
+The reasons for applying for a divorce (or making a divorce petition, as it is known), under the Matrimonial Causes Act 1973, are: adultery, unreasonable behaviour, desertion, separation for more than 2 years (with the consent of the other partner) and separation for at least 5 years.

 And with the divorce rate currently at 42% for same-sex couples, the need for change is strong, given the number of couples affected.